ntd284/Vnstock-pipeline/README.md

 # Building a Comprehensive Data Pipeline for VN-Stock Market Analysis

 This repository contains code for building a pipeline using Apache Airflow.
-The pipeline extracts data from vnstock (stock API of TCBS and SSI), transform it, and loads it into a datawarehouse and datamart for business analytic.
+The pipeline extracts data from vnstock (stock API of TCBS and SSI), transform it, and loads it into a datawarehouse and datamart for business analysis.

 ![Alt text](image/DEC-final_project.drawio.png)